Ahyabhk/Ahyabhk/README.md

 ### Hi 👋, I’m ahyab hashim

 ### -🔭 I’m currently working on AI, and its implementation in medical healthcare.
-### -🌱  seedling I'm currently learning specializing in intelligent medical systems.
+### -🌱   I'm currently learning specializing in intelligent medical systems.
 ### - 📫 How to reach me:https://t.me/Ahiab_HK

 <!--